-You will see a long list (table form) as seen above.
-Green represents easy to rank while red shows challenging or close to impossible to rank.
+This keyword analysis will provide you a long list (table form) as seen above.
+Green colour represents easy to rank while red colour shows challenging or close to impossible to rank.
 The colour changes based on the keyword difficulty score.

 Take a closer look on the first three rankings on Google.
 They have an average of 46 in Domain Authority (DA) score and they are still able to outrank the competitors.
 This proves that you can outrank the competitions as well through optimizing your blog and improving your content.

 Another huge advantage using KWFinder is the ability to search for authority linkings.
 Based on SERPChecker, you will see that none of the content are having backlinks from authority sites.
 Therefore, this is another important criteria when using KWFinder to find long tail keywords and rank these keywords on Google search.